Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Githyanki Gish (MPMM).md

 aliases: ["Githyanki Gish"]
 ---
 # Githyanki Gish
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-140, Mordenkainen's Tome of Foes p.
-205*
+140*

 Gish blend their magical abilities with swordplay to become dangerous foes in battle.
 Their specialized capabilities make them well suited for assassination, raiding, and espionage.